faizingit/faizingit/README.md

 - 👋 Hi, I’m @faizingit
 - 👀 I’m interested in Full Stack Web Dev
-- 🌱 I’m currently learning Full Front End Dev
+- 🌱 I’m currently learning Front End Web Dev
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...

 <!---
 faizingit/faizingit is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.